How do we exhibit a future before it arrives?

 Designmuseum Danmark inspires creativity and celebrates Danish design through engaging exhibitions and hands-on workshops.
 After a major renovation, it reopened in 2022, blending modern design with its rich heritage while continuing to foster innovation in the design world.

-• Closed for 18 months due to extensive renovations, the museum needed to maintain engagement and build anticipation for its upcoming exhibition, The Future is Present — all while the physical space was inaccessible.
+• Closed for 18 months due to extensive renovations, the museum needed to maintain engagement and build anticipation for its upcoming exhibition The Future is Present, all while the physical space remained inaccessible.

 → Do all future humans have a mother?